Is your organizational culture toxic?

 Anyone convinced that employee recognition is superficial, or that employee contributions are sufficiently recognized through base pay is sorely mistaken.
 Believe it or not, one of the most common reasons employees leave their job is a lack of appreciation.

 There are a lot of misconceptions surrounding the effectiveness of employee recognition.
-Officevibe shared a great infographic full of facts to help dispel them.
+Officevibe shared a great infographic full of facts to help dispel those misconceptions.

 Employee interactions, whether they're between managers and their reports, or between peers have a major impact on culture.
 In many organizations, interactions are primarily neutral, or negative.
 It's natural to have neutral and negative interactions from time to time, but if they dominate the communicative landscape in your organization, there's a good chance it's toxic.

-Here's a prefect example of a neutral interaction:
+Here's a perfect example of a neutral interaction:

 "Alex, I'm going to need that report by Thursday."